UMass-Rescue/ImageSearch_CLIP/server/app_info.md

 If you encounter any issues, have questions, or wish to suggest features, please raise an issue on our [GitHub repository](https://github.com/UMass-Rescue/ImageSearch_CLIP).

-Thank you for using the Image Search CLIP App!
+Thank you for using the Image Search App!